Sign up to create your custom IntoAlbania trip

 Your account has been activated!

-Himara, the largest village of the southern Riviera, is a must-see!
-Because of its strategic position along the Ionian coast, the village has had a long history of consistent growth.
-However, in the last couple of decades, it has seen grown exponentially.
-Of all the villages along the coast, Himara offers the most inclusive summer experience.
-This is why most prestigious travel guides recommend it without hesitation.
+Himara, the largest village on the Southern Riviera, is an absolute must-see!
+Because of its strategic position along the Ionian Coast, the village has had a long history of steady growth, however, in the last couple of decades, it has grown exponentially.
+Of all the villages along the coastline, Himara offers the most inclusive summer experience.
+It’s no wonder then that nearly all travel guides recommend it without hesitation!

-Everything you need for a nice and fairly inexpensive vacation in the south is here!
+Everything you need for a nice and fairly inexpensive vacation in the south is right here!
 Unspoiled beauty and brisk blue waters.
 Wonderful seafood and Mediterranean cuisine.
 Delicious locally-produced products, old churches, spectacular hiking trails, are but a few of the reasons people flock here every summer.
 Most importantly, you can easily reach all the exclusive beaches of the Albanian Riviera from this central location.
-Some of the most beautiful beaches in proximity to Himara are Livadh, Potam and Llaman.
-But, don’t forget the caves!
-Spile Cave and Pigeon’s Cave, in the Ilias village, are spectacular sites.
-Some more outdoor adventure opportunities around this area include hiking, scuba diving, kayaking, and paragliding, among others.
+Some of the most beautiful beaches in proximity to Himara are Livadh, Potam, and Llaman.
+But don’t forget the caves!
+Spile Cave and Pigeon’s Cave, in the Ilias village, are particularly spectacular sites.
+Some more exciting outdoor adventure opportunities around this area include hiking, scuba diving, kayaking, and paragliding.

-The road toward Himara continues a bit further after descending Llogara Pass.
-This mountainous and coastal expanse holds a monumental ancient history and cultural heritage.
-Himara alone has a castle, several churches and byzantine monasteries worth exploring on your off-beach time.
-You should begin with the Castle of Himara, built in the 3-4th centuries, B.C.
-Himara’s ancient olive groves also hide the beautiful churches of St. Stephen and of St. Spyridon.
+The road towards Himara continues a bit further after descending the Llogara Pass.
+This mountainous and coastal expanse holds a monumental ancient history, and a rich cultural heritage.
+Himara alone has a castle, several churches and Byzantine monasteries worth exploring on your off-beach time.
+You should begin with the Castle of Himara, built in the 3-4th centuries B.C.
+Himara’s ancient olive groves also hide the beautiful churches of St. Stephen and St. Spyridon.

-A charming site is Himara’s small port, located at the heart of town.
-Here, countless fishing boats bring fresh seafood daily.
-Small yachts or motorboats take visitors to the beautiful Ionian islands.
-Many visitors enjoy the view form the countless cafes along the port.
-But, Himara’s town center is popular also for its vibrant town promenade.
-The latter comes to life especially in the evenings and nights.
-People relax and enjoy dinner and drinks in the various restaurants and bars along the promenade.
-The nightclub scene is not too bad either – for those looking for a dance in the warm summer evenings!
+Another charming little site is Himara’s small port, located at the heart of town.
+Here, countless fishing boats bring fresh seafood daily, and small yachts or motorboats take visitors to the beautiful Ionian Islands.
+Many visitors enjoy the view from the countless cafes along the port.
+But, Himara’s town centre is popular also for its vibrant town promenade.
+The latter comes to life especially in the evenings.
+People gather to relax and enjoy dining and drinking in the various restaurants and bars along the promenade, and the nightclub scene here is not too bad either – for those looking for a dance in the warm summer evenings!